micmejia/bible-dump/AMPC/Mark/Mark 2.md

-Why does this [^d]Man talk like this?
+Why does this Man talk like this?
 He is blaspheming!
-Who can forgive sins [[^e]remove guilt, remit the penalty, and bestow righteousness instead] except God alone?
+Who can forgive sins [remove guilt, remit the penalty, and bestow righteousness instead] except God alone?